ibrohimgets/ibrohimgets/README.md

 ## Welcome!

-Doing a Master's degree in Computer Science and AI at Dongguk University.
-Majoring in AI.
-Enjoy quiet places and traveling, even to places I've been before.
-**Focus Areas:** Advanced Deep Learning Approaches for ROBOTICS, using both Computer Vision and an NLP.
+Senior Master’s student majoring in AI at Dongguk University, with a strong interest in vision-language-reasoning models and context-aware AI systems.
+Making machines understand context while detecting objects!